loginmanish/WondeAPI.NET/readme.md

 ```

-This is not completed yet.
+This Readme file is not yet completed.